vroger11/vroger11.github.io/_posts/2020-03-18-work-at-home.markdown

 ![alt text](/assets/images/work_at_home/VPN_options.png)

 Here click on OpenVPN, then click on "Create" and follow the instruction of your company/lab.
-If your company/lab provide a OpenVPN file it is easier, just click on "Import VPN connection..." and select the provided file.
+If your company/lab provide an OpenVPN file it is easier, just click on "Import VPN connection..." and select the provided file.

 # Connect to distant servers